[Original article: https://www.osterlund.co.uk/sailing-with-canova/]

 She has a superstructure that not only covers the saloon but continues aft to cover the cockpit, all at the same level.
 Two large doors connect the cockpit to the saloon, and when they are open you have a vast indoor-outdoor entertainment area.
 Due to the high freeboards (compared to a classic yacht), the Master cabin is situated midships underneath the saloon.
 Forward of the saloon and the Master cabin, the guest cabins are at the same level as the Master cabin and above the guest cabins are the storage of the large tender entirely concealed underneath the deck, which is flush.

-She carries 1,350 mof sail area (Adèle about 1,500 m2) but on one mast and with half the displacement of Adèle, and she is so well balanced that it was a real pleasure to get the privilege of sailing her.
+She carries 1,350 m2 of sail area (Adèle about 1,500 m2) but on one mast and with half the displacement of Adèle, and she is so well balanced that it was a real pleasure to get the privilege of sailing her.
 Dario and Mattia Belleri, the Captain, were very happy to give both Roger and me the wheel as often as we wanted during our days of sailing.

 At 8 knots of wind we were doing 12 knots upwind.
 At those light winds many sailing yachts would struggle to make way, whereas we were running like an Arabian racehorse without the uncomfortable jumping up and down that horse riding in Devon feels like to me.